-Numerous important guest engagements include Sieglinde (Die Walküre), Kundry (Parsifal), Brangäne (Tristan und Isolde), Venus (Tannhäuser) and Amme (Die Frau ohne Schatten) at the Berlin Staatsoper; Sieglinde (Walküre), Fricka (Walküre, Rheingold), Waltraute (Götterdämmerung), Venus (Tannhäuser), Ortrud (Lohengrin) and Knusperhexe (Hänsel und Gretel) at the Wiener Staatsoper, Sieglinde at the Semperoper in Dresden and the Teatro Real in Madrid; Ortrud (Lohengrin) at the Norske Opera in Oslo; Ortrud (Lohengrin), Marie (Wozzeck), Waltraute (Götterdämmerung) and Amme (Die Frau ohne Schatten) at the Bayerische Staatsoper in Munich; Kundry (Parsifal) and Amneris (Verdi/Aida) at the Hamburgische Staatsoper; Brangäne (Tristan und Isolde) and Waltraute (Götterdämmerung) at the Gran Teatro del Liceu Barcelona; Amme (Strauss/Die Frau ohne Schatten) at the Theatre de la Monnaie Brussels and at the Salzburg Festival; Laura (Ponchielli/La Gioconda) at the Deutsche Oper Berlin; Waltraute (Götterdämmerung), Klytämnestra (Strauss/Elektra) and Ortrud (Lohengrin) at the Nederlandse Opera Amsterdam; Herodias (Strauss/Salome), Klytämnestra (Elektra), Venus (Tannhäuser), Principessa di Boullion (Cilea/Adriana Lecouvreur) and Amme (Die Frau Ohne Schatten) at the Royal Opera House Covent Garden; Florinda (Schubert/ Fierrabras), Preziosilla (Verdi/La Forza del Destino), Eboli (Verdi/Don Carlo) and Caesonia in the world premiere of Detlef Glanert’s Caligula at the Oper Frankfurt; Ortrud (Lohengrin) and Venus (Tannhäuser) at the Lyric Opera Chicago; Amme (Die Frau ohne Schatten) at the Teatro alla Scala Milano; La Clairon (Capriccio) and Ortrud (Lohengrin) at the Opéra National de Paris.
+Numerous recent guest engagements for Ms. Schuster include Sieglinde (Die Walküre), Kundry (Parsifal), Brangäne (Tristan und Isolde), Venus (Tannhäuser) and Amme (Die Frau ohne Schatten) at the Berlin Staatsoper; Sieglinde (Walküre), Fricka (Walküre, Rheingold), Waltraute (Götterdämmerung), Venus (Tannhäuser), Ortrud (Lohengrin) and Knusperhexe (Hänsel und Gretel) at the Wiener Staatsoper; Sieglinde at the Semperoper in Dresden and the Teatro Real in Madrid; Ortrud (Lohengrin) at the Norske Opera in Oslo; Ortrud (Lohengrin), Marie (Wozzeck), Waltraute (Götterdämmerung) and Amme (Die Frau ohne Schatten) at the Bayerische Staatsoper in Munich; Kundry (Parsifal) and Amneris (Verdi/Aida) at the Hamburgische Staatsoper; Brangäne (Tristan und Isolde) and Waltraute (Götterdämmerung) at the Gran Teatro del Liceu Barcelona; Amme (Strauss/Die Frau ohne Schatten) at the Theatre de la Monnaie Brussels and at the Salzburg Festival; Laura (Ponchielli/La Gioconda) at the Deutsche Oper Berlin; Waltraute (Götterdämmerung), Klytämnestra (Strauss/Elektra) and Ortrud (Lohengrin) at the Nederlandse Opera Amsterdam; Herodias (Strauss/Salome), Klytämnestra (Elektra), Venus (Tannhäuser), Principessa di Boullion (Cilea/Adriana Lecouvreur) and Amme (Die Frau Ohne Schatten) at the Royal Opera House Covent Garden; Florinda (Schubert/ Fierrabras), Preziosilla (Verdi/La Forza del Destino), Eboli (Verdi/Don Carlo) and Caesonia in the world premiere of Detlef Glanert’s Caligula at the Oper Frankfurt; Ortrud (Lohengrin) and Venus (Tannhäuser) at the Lyric Opera Chicago; Amme (Die Frau ohne Schatten) at the Teatro alla Scala Milano; La Clairon (Capriccio) and Ortrud (Lohengrin) at the Opéra National de Paris.

-The mezzosoprano was born in Fürth (Bavaria).
+Ms. Schuster was born in Fürth (Bavaria).
 After completing her oboe studies at the Mozarteum in Salzburg, she studied singing there with Helena Lazarska as well as at the Hochschule der Künste in Berlin with Jarmila Rudolfowa Kratzer.
 In 1996 she completed her education with honors.
 She also undertook master classes with Christa Ludwig, Aribert Reimann, and Julia Hamari.

-She won the first prize in the Bayreuth and “Debut in Meran“ international competitions for Wagner voices, and she was awarded the special Wagner Prize in the “Francisco Viñas“ competition (Barcelona).
+Ms. Schuster won the first prize in the Bayreuth and “Debut in Meran“ international competitions for Wagner voices, and she was awarded the special Wagner Prize in the “Francisco Viñas“ competition (Barcelona).

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)